nortikin/sverchok/docs/nodes/curve/apply_field_to_curve.rst

 according to some Vector Field.
 More precisely, it generates a curve, each point of which is calculated as `x + Coefficient * VectorPoint(x)`.

+Curve domain: the same as the domain of curve being deformed.

 Inputs
 ------